sambaker/bone-score/README.md

 Very early stages, more features and refactoring coming.
 Planned:

-- color coding partials
+- color coding partials [DONE]
 - showing notes that are out of user's range
 - transpose up/down (or transpose within trombone range for tunes that aren't within range) buttons
-- support horizontal or vertical rendering
+- support horizontal or vertical rendering [DONE]
 - render seperate canvases per measure OR rendering measure dividers OR breaking by measure at max-time-dimension
 - show notes and timing as part of notation
 - optimize score to trombone translation algorithm for minimal slide/partial changes